theforeman/theforeman.org/_posts/2018-12-31-foreman-community-newsletter---december-2018.md

 as always, if you do find issues then please [report them!][issues]

-Katello 3.10 is available with integration with Pulp 2.18, support of Subscription-Manager unified reports and more 54 bug fixes.
+Katello 3.10 is available with integration with Pulp 2.18, support for Subscription-Manager unified reports and 54 bug fixes.
-Check out the [release announcement][k_3_10] for more details, and do report any [issues][k_issues].
+Check out the [release announcement][k_3_10] for more details and do report any [issues][k_issues].

 As ever, many thanks to the contributors to these releases - coders, RC testers,